Work Plan for Tree Replacement in Memorial Park

 New Jersey Historic Preservation Office April 2020

-The Maplewood Memorial Park Conservancy, in partnership with the Township of Maplewood, proposes a plan for tree replacement to restore, maintain, and enhance the canopy of Maplewood’s historic Memorial Park.
+The Maplewood Memorial Park Conservancy, in partnership with the Township of Maplewood, developed a comprehensive long-term plan for tree replacement to restore, maintain, and enhance the aging canopy of our historic park.
 The Scope of Work for this plan is in two phases, 1-3 years, and 3-5 years.
-This work plan is based on a comprehensive Tree Replacement Master Plan submitted to the New Jersey Historic Preservation Office on January 15, 2020, and currently on file (see below).
+The Tree Replacement Master Plan was approved by the New Jersey Historic Preservation Office in April of 2020.
+The plan can be viewed below.
+In spring of 2021 the Township and the Conservancy planted 50 replacement trees based on this report.

 Tree Replacement Master Plan